sokolhessnerlab/rcs/analysis/exclusionCriteria.md

 Participants that are excluded:
 sub-012: technically passed exclusion criteria above (failed glm criteria) but self-reported that they pressed both response buttons at the same time to let computer select the option
-sub-015: technically passed exclusion criteria above (failed glm criteria) but reported using patterns (gamble outcomes based on the side of the screen they were presented on) detected in the choice set to make their decisions
+sub-015: technically passed exclusion criteria above (failed glm criteria) but reported using patterns (gamble outcomes based on the side of the screen they were presented on) detected in the choice set to make their decisions.
-sub-022: failed 3 or more exclusion criteria above
-sub-028: failed 3 or more exclusion criteria above
-sub-067: failed 3 or more exclusion criteria above
-sub-105: failed 3 or more exclusion criteria above
+8 participants failed 3 or more exclusion criteria above: sub-022 sub-028
+sub-067
+sub-105
+sub-117
+sub-121
+sub-127
+sub-128

 ### Complex span tasks
 - Participants are excluded from analysis involving ospan or symspan if they 1) did not complete the task (see [incompleteData.md](./analysis/incompleteData.md)) or if they scored less than 85% on the overall math or symmetry problems (this is based on Englelab protocol).